-The fastest growing segment of our population, according to the US Census Bureau, is the Centenarian (100 year olds).
-It is estimated that between now and the year 2040, the Centenarian population will grow by 746% while the remaining population will grow by 35%.
+It is estimated that between now and the year 2050, the number of 100-year-old people will grow by 800%.
 That is a lot of elderly people!
-Someone has to take care of them.
-They are our treasured elders, veterans, academia and workforce who were blindsided by their extended life and deteriorated into old age.
+Someone has to take care of them as our treasured elders are being blindsided by their extended life and deteriorating into old age.
 The Sandwich Generation has been called to the task.

 On the other side of the responsibility coin are the Sandwich Generation’s children.
-Fifty % of the children born after 2000 are predicted to live 100 years while the other 50% are predicted to live shorter lives than their parents.
-Which side of this 50/50 split that the children end up on, and the quality of life that they live, will be determined in large part by the way the Sandwich Mom or Dad cares for the kids and through the health values they themselves adopt and teach their family.
+Fifty percent of the children born after 2000 are predicted to live 100 years while the other 50% are predicted to live shorter lives than their parents.
+Which side of this 50/50 split that your children end up on?
+The quality of life that they live will be determined in large part by the health values that they are raised with.

-So, who is going to take care of Sandwich Mom or Dad as they care for multiple generations?
-We all know the answer: they must take care of themselves.
-Knowing that they are vital to the raising of their children and caretaking of their aging parents, Mom and Dad need to make sure that they are well inside and out.
-How is it possible for them to do this?
+So, who is going to take care of Sandwich Mom and Dad as they care for multiple generations?
+We all know the answer: They must take care of themselves.
+Knowing that they are vital to the raising of their children and caretaking of their aging parents, Sandwich Moms and Dads need to make sure that they are well inside and out.